Alabama Council on Human Relations, Inc.

 The Low Income Home Energy Assistance Program (LIHEAP) helps Lee County residents who have a crisis caused by an inability to pay their utility bills.
 Families may receive a grant paid directly to the utility company.
 Assistance is limited and income requirements must be met.
 This program also provides energy counseling to help residents reduce their future energy bills.

-The Centsable Energy Program, funded through the Alabama Business Charitable Trust Fund, an Alabama Power Foundation, offers energy counseling for participants with limited incomes so that they can learn to be more energy efficient and reduce power bills.
-In addition, the Centsable Energy Program provides services to supplement LIHEAP.
+The Alabama Business Charitable Trust Fund, an Alabama Power Foundation, offers funds for energy counseling for participants with limited incomes so that they can learn to be more energy efficient and reduce power bills.
+In addition, they provide funds for assistance with power bills to supplement LIHEAP as well as funds to assist with Weatherization.

 Funds for these programs are limited and are not available at all times during the year.
 Each program has income and other qualifications mandated by the funding source.